As an art collector, it pays to be organized.

-When making an art or other collectible purchase, a provenance report should be in hand and include any past transactions and exhibition history.
+When making an art or other collectible purchase, a provenance report should be in hand and include the following:

-Some provenance reports are incomplete, may only highlight major collections that the object was included in or list "private collection".
+Some provenance reports are incomplete, may only highlight major collections that the object was included in, or list "private collection".
 A provenance report should always be further investigated, even if it is coming from a major auction house or dealer.
 For more on provenance research, refer to Artwork Archive's article "Getting Started With Provenance Research".

 Bills of Sale

 Getting a past bill of sale can be difficult, but a request can be made for a redacted one, meaning any sensitive information can be redacted.
 Details from past sales that appear to be insignificant can actually be meaningful such as where the art was last purchased from or the date of the last transaction.